 - 8 whole black peppercorns

-- Combine okra, garlic, dill, and chile in a sterilized two quart glass jar and set aside.
+- Combine okra, garlic, dill, and chile in a clean two-quart glass jar and set aside.

-- Bring vinegar, salt, both seeds, peppercorns, and 1 3/4 cups water to a boil in a four quart saucepan over high heat, stirring to dissolve salt.
+- Bring vinegar, salt, both seeds, peppercorns, and 1 3/4 cups water to a boil in a four-quart saucepan over high heat, stirring to dissolve the salt.

-- Pour into jar, seal, and let cool to room temperature.
+- Pour liquid into jar (enough to cover the vegetables and fill the jar).
+Seal and let cool to room temperature.

 - Serving size: 1 pickle